#

 Building the Swap Transaction

-A swap transaction has two inputs and two outputs.
+Alice can create a swap transaction as shown below.
+Such a transaction has two inputs and two outputs.
 The inputs spend the NFTs to be swapped.
 The outputs are the NFTs after the swap with their owners exchanged.

 const { tx } = await alice.encode({